Questions

 Nope.

 Our beginner classes are designed for people with no dancing experience - we'll start from the very beginning.
+And just a note: we have never met anyone, in 30 years of lindy hop, who hasn't been able to pick it up.
+Your body wants to dance.

 Of course!
 It's common to see people of the same gender dancing together (our teachers do!)